WistfulHopes/NightSkyEngine/docs/docs/getting-started/installing.md

 After Visual Studio is set up, you will need to generate Visual Studio project files for Night Sky Engine.
 To do so, right-click on NightSkyEngine.uproject, and click on "Generate Visual Studio project files".

-There will be a new file in the folder, "NightSkyEngine.sln".
+There will be a new file in the folder, `NightSkyEngine.sln`.
 Open it, and once Visual Studio has loaded, press Ctrl+Shift+B to compile the engine.

 | Previous          |                              Next |
 |:------------------|----------------------------------:|